 - Philosophy Undergraduate Journal

 We are a student-run philosophy journal at the University of Minnesota.
 Epistemai, an undergraduate journal with a focus on short, original, philosophical work done by undergraduates from universities across the country.
-In spring of 2018, we will be publishing our first edition.
+In spring of 2020, we will be publishing our third edition.

 - Service Learning